google/fuzzbench/docs/faq.md

 ```

 You should also run `make presubmit` to validate the fuzzer's name and
 integration code.
-When your fuzzbench integration is ready send us a patch file
+When your fuzzer is ready send us a patch file
 that applies cleanly to FuzzBench with `git apply <patch_file>`.

 ## How can you prevent researchers from optimizing their tools only for these benchmarks?